-To read an Ocracoke School story that includes a shortage of education supplies in the early 70s, click here.
+To read an Ocracoke School story about a shortage of education supplies in the early 70s, click here.

 By Connie Leinbach